How To Make a Zuni Café Roasted Chicken at Home

 When you follow this method, you’ll end up with a pan full of flavorful juices and drippings at the end of roasting.
 You can do what the chefs at The Zuni Cafe do and toss the drippings with a salad of toasted bread and fresh greens — this bread salad, combined with pieces from the carved chicken, is the dish that made this restaurant famous.

-1 3- to 4-pound chicken, the smallest you can find and preferably organic and free-range
+3- to 4-pound chicken, the smallest you can find (Judy Rodgers also specifies an organic and free-range chicken)

 Fresh herbs, like thyme, sage, rosemary, or a mix